SoftwareQuTech/CQC-C/README.md

 [https://github.com/SoftwareQuTech/SimulaQron]() and the docs [https://softwarequtech.github.io/SimulaQron/html/index.html]().

+The documentation for this library can be found at https://softwarequtech.github.io/CQC-C/.

 This is the C library for accessing the CQC backend.
 The packet format is specified in cqc.h.
 Evidently, you will need a C compiler to compile and run these files, as well as a unix socket library (winsock is not supported).